bigeasy/register/diary.md

 Guessing MIME of inputs from testing; we can look for an initial `[` or `{`, but how do you buffer in that way?
 You can slurp I guess.

+Why not make this simple by making it difficult?
+Can the register program just start an HTTP server for the duration of a command line invocation for the sake of testing?